Vee99BR/Workflow/docs/Setup.md

 You're recommended to create an organization specifically for this workflow, *plus* individual repositories for each type: PR, Master, and Release.
 In the future, Nightly and Continuous test builds will be separate as well.

 Once done, edit the corresponding entries in `.ci/release.json`.
+Additionally, edit `.ci/default.json` to include your Forgejo source code repository and any other mirrors.

 ## Tokens